hypnopump/SimpleNet-Keras/README.md

 The paper describes a top accuracy of 95.32% on Cifar10 (Krizhevsky & Hinton, 2009), although I just managed to get it past 93% following all the indications in the paper and their training and model logs.

-It takes a little bit long to train and although it's proposed as a Simple Network, it can be too big for come GPUs.
+It takes a little bit long to train and, although it's proposed as a Simple Network, it can be too big for some GPUs.
 For that reason I recommend to train them on Amazon Web Services (AWS) or any other cloud platform as Alibaba Cloud or Google Cloud.